A violation of global symmetries from replica wormholes and the fate of black hole remnants: Review of previous arguments

 \subsection{The remnant argument}

-While Hawking' original argument is physically intuitive, it relies on the assumption that nothing dramatic happens at the end point of the evaporation process where the semiclassical calculation may break down.
+While Hawking's original argument is physically intuitive, it relies on the assumption that nothing dramatic happens at the end point of the evaporation process where the semi-classical calculation may break down.
 The validity of Hawking's calculation can be estimated from the change of the black hole mass due to radiating one thermal quanta.
-For example, the temperature of a mass $M$ Schwarzchild black hole is of order $1/ (G_NM)$, which means that the semiclassical picture breaks down when $M\sim M_{pl}$.
+For example, the temperature of a mass $M$ Schwarzchild black hole is of order $1/ (G_{\text N}M)$, which means that the semi-classical picture breaks down when $M\sim M_{\text pl}$.

 Banks and Seiberg, on the other hand, provide an additional argument against global symmetries \cite{Banks:2010zn}.
-Just like in the setup described above, they imagine the initial matter forms a representation $R$ of a large dimension under some non-abelian group $G$.
+Just like the setup described above, they imagine the initial matter forms a representation $R$ of a large dimension under some non-Abelian group $G$.
 Under the black hole evaporation, the initial matter will remain in the interior region $\mathcal{H}$ of the black hole.
-The black hole can evaporate down to a mass $M = X M_{pl}$, where $X M_{pl}$ is the energy scale at which semiclassical thermodynamics breaks down and the result might be a long lived remnant.
+The black hole can evaporate down to a mass $M = X M_{\text pl}$, where $X M_{\text pl}$ is the energy scale at which semi-classical thermodynamics breaks down and the result might be a long lived remnant.
 At this energy scale the entropy on its lightsheet (the non-expanding lightcone associated to its horizon) will be order $\sim X$ and could be smaller than log of the dimension of the representation $R$.
-Then the entropy of the interior modes exceeds the area of the almost evaporated black hole \be \frac{A}{4G_N} = \pi X^2 <{\log \dim R} < S_\text{interior}\,. \ee The covariant entropy bound \cite{Bousso:1999xy} states that the matter entropy on a lightsheet is bounded by the change of the transverse area: $ S_\text{lightsheet} \leq \frac{\Delta A}{4G_N}$.
+Then the entropy of the interior modes exceeds the area of the almost evaporated black hole \be \frac{A}{4G_{\text N}} = \pi X^2 <{\log \dim R} < S_\text{interior}\,. \ee The covariant entropy bound \cite{Bousso:1999xy} states that the matter entropy on a lightsheet is bounded by the change of the transverse area: $ S_\text{lightsheet} \leq \frac{\Delta A}{4G_{\text N}}$.
 Assuming that the matter entropy on the lightsheet bounds the matter entropy in the black hole interior $S_\text{lightsheet} \sim S_\text{interior}$ (we will revisit this point in the end of this section), this leads to a contradiction.